 With Wyatt on SmackDown and Brock Lesnar to Raw, Rollins seems to be out of the Universal Championship picture.
 As of now, there looks to be no program starting for the new champion but there are plenty of potential feuds here and I am excited to see what the company does now.

-As controversial as the Saudi Arabia shows are, I have to say that I enjoyed Crown Jewel this year.
+As controversial as Saudi Arabia shows are, I have to say that I enjoyed Crown Jewel this year.
 Take away the Lesnar/Velasquez and Fury/Strowman matches, it was a solid card from top to bottom.
 The tag team turmoil was a great way to showcase the tag teams in WWE while the Team Hogan vs. Team Flair bout was great also.
-Add a historic first even women’s match and “The Fiend” going over, it was a great pay-per-view.
+Add a historic first ever women’s match and “The Fiend” going over, it was a great pay-per-view.